Although often referred to as ‘junk silver,’ pre-1965 US dimes are not 'junk' in the negative and worthless sense of the word.

 Although most collectors and investors today love these coins for their 90% silver content, some of the more pristine specimens are held in high regard and priced accordingly.

-Since wear and tear can be a problem, we presume collectors and investors will have a harder time finding specimens in relatively good condition as the years go by.
+Since wear and tear can be a problem for 90% silver coins.
+We presume collectors and investors will have a harder time finding 90% silver dimes in relatively good condition as the years go onwards.
 So, it stands to reason that the supply of dimes in good condition will go down eventually – making them more valuable in the long run.